ill-advised/js-secure-password-generator/README.md

 No license is applied to this application, it is free for open use WITHOUT credit.

 # NO LICENSE.
 COMPLETELY FREE.
 NO CREDIT REQUIRED.

-It's just free.
+>> It's just free.
 That's all.
 No catches, just don't sell it.

 # ALL MODIFICATIONS ALLOWED.

-The original version of this program was created by OLYMPUS, but all modifications are allowed.
+>> The original version of this program was created by OLYMPUS, but all modifications are allowed.

 # WANT TO MODIFY IT?

-Here's a list of things you could add to it that would make it more secure:
+Here's a list of things you could add to it that would make it better:

 >> SHA256 / AES256 String Encryption